spennington1394/matplotlib-challenge/README.md

-Pymaceutical analysis with visualizations using python library matplotlib.
+Pharmaceutical analysis with visualizations using python library matplotlib.

 Dataset: anti-cancer pharmaceutical data that observed 249 mice identified as having squamous cell carcinoma.
 The data observes the mice over a 45 day period, measuring tumor size of mice given treatments of Campomulin vs other treatment regimens.